Meet JJ Chalmers – Strictly Come Dancing 2020 contestant and Invictus Games medallist

 JJ has been partnered with Amy Dowden for the 18th series of Strictly Come Dancing.

-With eight celebs left in the Strictly Come Dancing line-up, the pressure is certainly on to get to the Strictly Come Dancing final.
+Chalmers previously admitted to learning the Waltz while working as a Royal Marine in Afghanistan, and his Viennese Waltz was clearly an improvement on his Waltz in Week One, for which he scored just 19 points.

-One of the celebs still dancing away to impress the Strictly Come Dancing judges is former Royal Marine JJ Chalmers, who managed to climb up the Strictly Come Dancing leaderboard in Week Five.
+Following his performance in Week Six, the Strictly Come Dancing judges awarded him a healthy 24 points, putting him in joint fourth place on the Strictly Come Dancing leaderboard.

-JJ managed to bag a healthy 25 points for his Quickstep to For Once In My Life by Stevie Wonder.
+It was a slight drop from the week before where he score 25 points for his Quickstep to For Once In My Life by Stevie Wonder.

-The Strictly Come Dancing songs and dances have been revealed for Week Six, and we sure hope the 33-year-old will be able to keep his spot on the leaderboard, or maybe even knock current champ Jamie Laing off the top.
+Nevertheless, the 33-year-old seemed pretty pleased with his result.
+Will it be enough to keep him out of the dance-off and get him one step closer to the Strictly Come Dancing final and the Glitterball of course?

-He’ll be doing a Viennese Waltz to Rescue by Lauren Daigle along with Amy Dowden – one of the Strictly Come Dancing professionals.
+He’ll have to score some extra points from the public when they make their Strictly vote if he wants to rival HRVY – who currently sits at the top of the board with a perfect 30 points.

 Who is JJ Chalmers?